 The Royal Air Force was formed in 1918, towards the end of the First World War.
 Most operational records of its predecessors can be found in AIR 1 and AIR 2.
-Early squadron operation record books can be found in AIR 27.

-‘Summary of events’ forms, also known as form 540, and ‘detail of work carried out’ forms, also known as form 541, can be found in record operation books.
+‘Summary of events’ forms, also known as form 540, and ‘detail of work carried out’ forms, also known as form 541, can be found in operation record books.
 These forms are records of the daily events of all RAF units.

 Operations record books for later years (c1960-1980) are not yet available online but can be viewed at The National Archives at Kew (see below).